$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 IRCC requirement: Colombia is one of the countries where IRCC may route the police certificate request through a third-party provider (Omnitempus).
 In practice, IRCC sends the applicant a form to sign (consent form) and then contacts the Omnitempus service directly.
 Some Colombian applicants receive an IRCC-specific instruction letter asking them to follow this route instead of the standard Policía Nacional process.
 Read your document checklist from IRCC carefully — do not assume you always follow the standard Policía Nacional route.

-Additionally: if you have lived in the United States for six months or more in the past 10 years, IRCC requires an FBI Identity History Summary check, separate from the Colombian police certificate.
-This involves fingerprinting in Colombia (obtainable at select notarías or specialized fingerprinting services in Bogotá and Medellín) and mailing to the FBI in the US.
-Start this immediately upon entering the Express Entry pool, not after your ITA — it typically takes four to eight weeks.
+Additionally: if you have lived in the United States, follow the IRCC document checklist for whether an FBI Identity History Summary is required, separate from the Colombian police certificate.
+This involves fingerprinting in Colombia (obtainable at specialized fingerprinting services) and sending the submission to the FBI in the US.
+Start this immediately upon entering the Express Entry pool, not after your ITA — it can take several weeks.

 Translation: After apostille, have the document translated by a Traductor Oficial registered with the Colombian authorities.
 The translator's signature and seal must appear on the translated document.